MicrosoftDocs/power-automate-docs/articles/privacy-dsr-delete.md

 1. Open the following URL in a browser, making sure to replace your email address in the URL:[https://login.microsoftonline.com/common/userrealm/foobar@contoso.com?api-version=2.1](https://login.microsoftonline.com/common/userrealm/foobar@contoso.com?api-version=2.1).

-1. If you are a member of an **unmanaged tenant** then you'll see an `"IsViral": true` in the response.
+1. If yo're a member of an **unmanaged tenant**, then you'll see an `"IsViral": true` in the response.

     ```
         {